 I stayed at Cintra Heritage House, an old colonial building that was built in 1840 and once served as a hair salon serving Japanese Officers during the post-period between 1940 and 1960.
 The hotel has been refurbished with utmost attention to detail, thus, creating a welcoming atmosphere amidst a traditionally designed setting.

-I love that it’s strategically located in the old city of Georgetown and everything is within easy walking distance, from the malls, local markets, and even the pier.
-In fact, I never have to take any local transportation during the entire time that I was there!
+I love that it’s strategically located in the old city of George Town and everything is within easy walking distance, from the malls, local markets, and even the pier.
+In fact, I never had to take any local transportation during the entire time that I was there!

 If you love beautiful architecture, then Penang should be on your bucket list.
 Featuring a diverse mix of Asian heritage and British colonial influences, you will surely have so much fun exploring this historic town.

-Don’t forget to ask a map from your hotel before you head out to explore.
-The attractions are only a few minute’s walks away from each other, but if you don’t fancy walking under the heat of the sun, hire a rickshaw to take you around.
+Don’t forget to ask for a map from your hotel before you head out to explore.
+The attractions are only a few minutes walk away from each other, but if you don’t fancy walking under the heat of the sun, hire a rickshaw to take you around.

 I had so much fun hunting down and photographing these interesting art pieces.
 I love the added character that they gave to the already charming city.
 And instead of using my map to hunt down the street arts, I simply wandered around the streets intentionally and unintentionally finding the various art installations, which makes for a truly fun and exciting experience!

 4. Embark on a Culinary Journey